Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/plugin-configurations/Sync_users.md

 The user should be able to verify all the `users` created on MS Teams.
 After step 2, no existing user should be created again as a remote user.
-After step 3, the synced user should get inactive on MM.
+After step 3, the synced user should get deactivated on MM.